Compassionate mobile end of life veterinary care in the comfort of your own home: Townsville & surrounds

 Customised palliative care plan for your pet

-- Dr Jen will work with you, and alongside your regular veterinarian, to plan and deliver ongoing veterinary palliative care at home, with the aim to keep your pet as comfortable, relaxed and pain-free as possible, for the time your pet has remaining.
+- Dr Jen will work with you, and alongside your regular veterinarian in Townsville and the Northern beaches, to plan and deliver ongoing veterinary palliative care at home, with the aim to keep your pet as comfortable, relaxed and pain-free as possible, for the time your pet has remaining.

 End-of-life planning and support